 |

-This lecture takes a fresh look
+This talk takes a fresh look

 at London’s development over the